mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 - **Divide & Conquer.** The Composable Frontend is possible to be hidden from regular engineers.
 I.e., when a junior frontend developer implements a Product Gallery UI component, the Composable Frontend must not concern her/him.
 The integration of bricks may be dedicated to a separate team/member responsible for the “composability” of the frontend.
 - **Modularization.** It’s so hard to implement the “Divide & Conquer” model when module boundaries are not  clearly defined.
 It is a regular problem for monolithic codebases where engineers can import everything from everywhere into their pieces of code and merge such a code successfully without a thorough code review.
 The best option to fight with this problem is DDD and modularization: when modules are hardly separated from each other, the team has no more options rather than supporting the desired separation of things.
 (In my experience, a monorepository was always a good decision to split things with minimal overhead.)
 Also, you can consider implementing something like a <a href="https://github.com/feature-sliced/documentation" rel="noopener noreferrer" target="_blank">Feature-Sliced Design</a> [<sup>32</sup>](#references).
 - **Evolution vs Revolution.** The world is not ideal, and there are no ideal solutions.
 Try to arrange the evolutionary culture and never try to introduce ideal solutions.
 For instance, don’t hurry up decomposing a monolith into modules: firstly, outline the module boundaries; secondly, spend some time with a virtual module kept as a part of a monolith, and only then arrange it as a separate module.
 Doing the same in the revolutionary mode, you may introduce problems for engineering teams, banging them with breaking improvements.

-[pic - how to mitigate the CF complexity]

 ## Composable Frontend in Action